pi108/Tableau-Challenge/README.md

 <br>
 <br>

-## Attached below is a screenshot of the 1st Caption of the Tableau Story .
+## Attached below is a screenshot of the 1st Caption of the Tableau Story:
 ![](images/Tableau_Story_01.PNG)
 <br>
 This caption contains a link to the official webpage of the Citi Bike Program.
 <br>
 <hr>

-## Attached below is a screenshot of the 2nd Caption of the Tableau Story .
+## Attached below is a screenshot of the 2nd Caption of the Tableau Story:
 ![](images/Tableau_Story_02.PNG)
 <br>
 This caption contains 3 visualizations: